Jordan Abdull

-Now playing for Widnes Vikings for 2026 season he has played for Hull F.C. in the Super League, and on loan at Doncaster in League 1, Featherstone Rovers and Hull Kingston Rovers in the Championship.
+He has played for Hull FC and Hull KR in the Super League, Widnes Vikings in the Championship and on loan at Doncaster in League 1, Featherstone Rovers and Hull KR in the Championship.
 Abdull has also played for the London Broncos in the top flight and played as a earlier in his career.

 Background

 Abdull was born in Kingston upon Hull, East Yorkshire.

 Early life

 Abdull began his rugby league career at amateur club the Norland Sharks A.R.L.F.C. (in Hessle, East Riding of Yorkshire, of the Yorkshire Men's League), before moving to Skirlaugh Bulls ARLFC, and at school level he reached three Carnegie Champion Schools National Cup finals whilst at Sirius Academy.

 Career

 Hull FC

 After signing for boyhood club Hull F.C., he made his first team début against the Wakefield Trinity Wildcats on 29 June 2014, in which he kicked his first career conversion.
 Later that season he signed a new two-year contract with the club.

 In the 2014 season, Abdull scored his first try for Hull F.C. against the Castleford Tigers in an 18–18 draw on 24 July.
 His form saw him gain a call-up to the England Academy side on 19 October 2014, alongside Hull U19s teammates Jansin Turgut and Callum Lancaster.
 He made 20 appearances in the 2015 season and scored a total of four tries.
 Abdull was given the number 13 shirt after Joe Westerman left Hull F.C. to join the Warrington Wolves.